snaissurllik/search-up/readme.md

 ### Installation

-1. Clone the repository to your local machine: git clone https://github.com/snaissurllik/search-up.git
+1. Clone the repository to your local machine: ```git clone https://github.com/snaissurllik/search-up.git```

-2. Generate a secret key for your Django project by running the following command: python secret_key_generator.py
+2. Generate a secret key for your Django project by running the following command: ```python secret_key_generator.py```

 3. Create .env file in the root project directory and specify environment variables listed in .env-template.
 Copy generated secret key to SECRET_KEY variable.
 Note that DB_USER, DB_PASSWORD, DB_NAME varibales can be freely set to any values and Postgres container will automatically create database using given credentials.

-4. Start the Docker containers by running the following command: docker-compose up --build
+4. Start the Docker containers by running the following command: ```docker-compose up --build```

-5. Populate the database with countries and regions by running the following command: docker-compose exec django python load_geo.py
+5. Populate the database with countries, regions and tags by running the following command: ```docker-compose exec django python db_init.py```

 6. Open your web browser and navigate to `http://localhost:8000/account/login` to access the web application.

-7. To create a superuser (admin), use the following command: docker-compose exec django python manage.py createsuperuser
+7. To create a superuser (admin), use the following command: ```docker-compose exec django python manage.py createsuperuser```

+## Unrealised features

+Here are some features that a planned for the app but were not implemented:

+- Write tests for existing code
+- Make UI responsive: Paying most of attention on backend, I made the UI only optimized for full desktop screen.